unLomTrois/ck3tiger-for-vscode/README.md

+# The extension moved here: [ck3tiger-for-vscode-2](https://github.com/unLomTrois/ck3tiger-for-vscode-2)

 # ck3-tiger for VS Code

 Are you tired of constantly dealing with the tedious process of *open error.log* -> *copy path to an error* -> *navigate to the path* -> *fix the error* -> *go back to the error log* -> *repeat*?